-Vendakkai poriyal or bhindi stir fry is not only tasty but a healthy dish as well.
+Vendakkai poriyal or bhindi stir fry with step by step photos and video is not only tasty but a healthy dish as well.
 Everyone loves the ladies finger and this is one of the many ways to relish this amazing vegetable.

 For more similar recipes try the following